-Alan Rabinowitz, Ph.D., has served on the Stuttering Foundation Board of Directors since 2003.
-As one of the world’s leading big cat experts, he has been called ‘The Indiana Jones of Wildlife Conservation’ by TIME magazine.
+Alan Rabinowitz, Ph.D., passed away in 2018.
+He served on the Stuttering Foundation Board of Directors.
+As one of the world’s leading big cat experts, he was called ‘The Indiana Jones of Wildlife Conservation’ by TIME magazine.

-Dr. Rabinowitz is currently the CEO of Panthera, a nonprofit organization devoted to saving the world’s wild cat species.
+Dr. Rabinowitz was CEO of Panthera, a nonprofit organization devoted to saving the world’s wild cat species.
 Prior to co-founding Panthera, Rabinowitz served as the Executive Director of the Science and Exploration Division for the Wildlife Conservation Society for almost 30 years.

 One of Dr. Rabinowitz's greatest achievements was the conceptualization and implementation of the Jaguar Corridor - a series of biological and genetic corridors for jaguars across their entire range from Mexico to Argentina.
 He also initiated Panthera’s Tiger Corridor Initiative, an effort to identify and protect the world's last remaining large interconnected tiger landscapes, with a primary focus on the remote and rugged Indo-Himalayan region of Asia.

 He was as passionate about helping people who stutter as he is about protecting wildlife.
 He is featured in two Stuttering Foundation DVDs: Stuttering and the Big Cats and Keynote Address to Therapists.
 Each film provides an intimate look inside his life as he discusses how struggling with stuttering shaped his life and his long-time relationship with the endangered species he helps to save.